code-zm/nymCHAT/README.md

 ## Overview

-Users register a public key and username with a discovery node.
-The discovery node provides lookup & message relaying.
-Nodes maintain a database mapping each username to its corresponding public key and a `senderTag`.
-Sender tags are random strings derived from received SURBs.
-Single Use Reply Blocks (SURBs) allow the server to forward messages to clients without ever knowing the destination of the message.
-Initially, messages are routed through the discovery node; however, clients can exchange an encrypted handshake to enable direct client-to-client communication for an extra layer of privacy.
+1. Users register a public key and username with a discovery node.
+2. The discovery node provides lookup & message relaying.
+3. Nodes maintain a database mapping each username to its corresponding public key and a `senderTag`.
+4. Sender tags are random strings derived from received SURBs.
+5. Single Use Reply Blocks (SURBs) allow the server to forward messages to clients without ever knowing the destination of the message.
+6. Initially, messages are routed through the discovery node; _however_, **clients can exchange an encrypted handshake** to enable direct **client-to-client communication for an extra layer of privacy.**

 ---